sohansp24/datadeduplication/README.md

 # DataDeduplication
-Three directories needed to be created  in parent directory for execution: (if you are downaloding zip from GitHub or cloing the repo then this step is not necessary)
+Three directories needed to be created  in parent directory for execution: (if you are downloading zip from GitHub or cloning the repo then this step is not necessary)
 1)  chunks
 2)  download
 3)  file<br>